 Do you have enough money to hire those specialized people?
 How will you pay for them?

 Fancy ideas are suitable for dreaming.
 But startups only work with ideas that can be executed in the real world.
 Have you evaluated your ideas?

-Let me make this clear: I'm not saying that you can't achieve something as big as Elon Musk.
+Let me clarify: I’m not saying that you can’t achieve something as big as Elon Musk.

-Have you surveyed lots of people and talked to experts related to your target industry?
+Have you surveyed many people and talked to experts related to your target industry?